 Was this the “Mrs. L. Hanson” listed as the closest friend of Inger Helene in 1929?

 “I talked with Patsy [probably Patricia Rae Ness, daughter of Petra Necholena Hanson, daughter of Inger Helene] this morning about Inger.
 She also said how sad Grandma [Petra Necholena Hanson] was about her mother, Inger.
 Petra used to say that she would pray to forgive and understand Lena [Olina Johanna Hansdatter, her sister] for what she did with their mother.
 Patsy said that Petra was apprehensive when Lena came around.
-Petra told her that Lena misrepresented Inger and was not truthful about her, I’m assuming when she committed her [she did].
-She also said that a woman came to Grandma when her mother was in the state hospital.
+Petra told her that Lena misrepresented Inger and was not truthful about her, I’m assuming when she committed her.
+She also said that a woman came to Grandma [Petra Necholena Hanson] when her mother was in the state hospital.
 Said she was either a patient there herself, or worked there.
 She came because she thought so much of Inger and wanted to help, said she was being mistreated.
 After hearing this, I began to think that maybe this woman’s name was Lena.
 The Lena that is buried by her.”

 • Ragvar Hugo Norman Hanson, b.
 14 May 1902 in Oslo, Norway